An essay on the ideas of Socialism.

-Socialism seeks a democratic society — through both political democracy and economic democracy.
+Socialism seeks to build a democratic society — through both political democracy, social democracy, and economic democracy.
 Political democracy and economic democracy are both central to Socialism because they provide the central point of achieving the social control of production, distribution, and exchange.
 Political democracy and economic democracy provide the basic political structure and basic political vision of Socialism.
-They are also vital in developing the other ideas and the other principles which are central to the ideas of Socialism.
+They are also vital in developing the other ideas which are central to the ideas of Socialism.
 Democracy is the foundation of the ideas of Socialism.
-Democracy is the ideal of Socialism.
+Democracy is the political ideal of Socialism.

 Socialism seeks a society of equal rights and the abolition of class rule.
 Socialism seeks an equal society — because only a society of equality can achieve both progress, liberty, fraternity, and solidarity.
 The Socialist vision of Equality is the vision of the abolition of Classes and the reality of the abolition of Classes.
 Equality is a central Socialist idea and a central Socialist principle.
 Equality, too, is crucial to any society which seeks to overcome the central problems facing any society.
 This idea of equality is the idea of abolishing classes.
 Marx and Engels believed in equality in terms of political equality — in terms of the abolition of classes.10 The development of this form of equality is crucial to any social progress or to any idea of Socialism.
 Socialism seeks to abolish classes as the basis of any real equality in society.11 Equality, in the end, is the demand for the abolition of classes.
 Equality is the foundation of the ideas of Socialism.
 Equality is the ideal of Socialism.